Find a Qualified Attorney Near You

 Prenuptial agreements define spouses’ rights to marital property before marriage.
 Couples with existing businesses or real estate often want to protect their rights in the event of a divorce.
 State laws require both parties to have the agreements reviewed by their own attorneys.
 A postnuptial agreement gives the same protection after the wedding.

 Restraining and protective orders may be part of divorce proceedings.
 If there are allegations of domestic violence, an attorney may include a request for a restraining order with the petition.
-Some people who don't want to involve the police may come to a family law office for help in getting a protective order from the court.
+Some people who don’t want to involve the police may come to a family law office for help obtaining a protective order from the court.

-Reasons to Hire an Attorney For Your Divorce
+Reasons To Hire an Attorney for Your Divorce

 Even if you are considering divorce mediation, working with a family law attorney can positively impact the process and outcomes.
 Keep reading to learn more about the benefits of hiring an experienced family law attorney to help you navigate and finalize your divorce.